-

 Finish The Kid.

 Respond: What did you think of The Kid?
-Discuss the film from both a structuralist and a Marxist perspective.
+Discuss the film from a Marxist perspective and one other form of literary criticism (3 paragraphs).
 Submit to Turnitin.com.

 Your essay should compare and contrast the film-making techniques (Formalist/Structuralist) employed by each filmmaker.
 Discuss the social-cultural statements in each film (Feminist, Marxist, New Historicism).
 Which film did you enjoy most?
 Why?